White House Will No Longer Answer Questions About Russia and Comey's Firing

 It marks the first time the White House has publicly referred questions of this sort to Kasowitz, a longtime lawyer of Trump who was tapped last week to represent the President regarding matters surrounding the Russia probe and potential legal fallout involving Comey.

-Spicer also touched upon Trump's perplexing tweet from Tuesday night in which said "covfefe."
+Spicer also touched upon Trump's perplexing tweet from Tuesday night in which he said "covfefe."
 The seemingly made-up word made waves on social media as users struggled to figure out what the President meant from the term.

 “The president and a small group of people know exactly what he meant,” the press secretary said.